rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 # Business Outcome

  - Reduce cycletime (with more focus on troubleshooting builds over build server)
+ - Increase in CI platform team reputation
+ - Increase inovation from CI platform team (reduce mainace and support)

+&nbsp;
  - reduced costs when team run soley on Github Actions
- - Increase in CI platform team reputation

 # Users and Customers